tensorflow/tensorflow/tensorflow/core/profiler/g3doc/options.md

 Tensor memory are usually ref-counted.
 The memory is released when there is no more reference to it.
 It will be difficult to track the release of memory.
 Currently, profiler only tracks the allocation of memory.
-As a result, the accumulated memory request is uaually larger than the peak memory of the overall model.
+As a result, the accumulated memory request is usually larger than the peak memory of the overall model.

 It's recommended to generate timeline to see the allocator memory usage over